techkujaku/raspberry-pi-smart-home-server/README.md

 # Portainer Setup
 refer to https://www.youtube.com/watch?v=gG9qFxedsHw&t=10s
-Click on OMV-Extras > Docker
+Click on OMV-Extras > Docker > Install

+Click on Portainer > Install

 got to pi ip : 9000 and log in to portainer. select docker